Peshawar High Court: History

 During the last days of the 19th century, the viceroy of India Lord Curzon (1899–1905), proposed the creation of Khyber-Pakhtunkhwa province (then NWFP) which was approved by the Secretary of State for India, Lord George F. Hamilton, on 20 December 1900.

 The province was formally founded on 9 November 1901, (the King's birthday) had to get one Judicial Commissioner.
 The Khyber-Pakhtunkhwa Law and Justice Regulation No. VII of 1901 was enacted by the Governor-General-in-Council, under section 3 of the Government of India Act, 1854, in order to establish judicial institutions.

+Notable Historical Administration

+In the late 20th century (1980s–1990s), the administration and regional benches of the judiciary saw senior judicial officers from the southern districts serving in key positions.
+Notably, **Judge Ghazi Khan Durrani (sadozai)**, hailing from the Sadozai clan of Bannu, served as a senior District & Sessions Judge presiding over courts in Dera Ismail Khan (D.I.
+Khan) and Bannu, and was subsequently elevated to the administrative rank of Registrar / Additional Registrar of the Peshawar High Court.

 Current formation

 The Constitution of Pakistan, 1973 provides that Peshawar High Court shall have a Bench each at Abbottabad and Dera Ismail Khan.
 Article 199 of the Constitution lays down in detail the jurisdiction of the High Court.
 The jurisdiction was more or less the same as provided under the Constitution of 1956 and further detailed under the Constitution of 1962.

 The Constitution of Pakistan, 1956, Article 170, states that:

 "Notwithstanding anything contained in Article 22, each High Court shall have power throughout the territories in relation to which it exercise jurisdiction, to issue to any person or authority, including in appropriate cases any Government directions, orders or writs, including writs in the nature of habeas corpus, mandamus, prohibition, quo warranto and certiorari, for the enforcement of any of the rights conferred by Part II and for any other purpose."